calintat/minimal/README.md

-# Minimal2
+# MinNight

-A personal blog theme powered by [Hugo](https://gohugo.io), built on top on the great [Minimal](https://github.com/calintat/minimal) theme.
-The notable additions include:
+A sleek toggleable night-mode theme for [Hugo](https://gohugo.io).
+Built on top on the great [Minimal](https://github.com/calintat/minimal) theme.
+With all of the great Minimal implementations, like custom accent colors, FontAwesome

-- A night-mode toggle
+- A night-mode toggle!!!
-- A larger more defined footer
-- A tags/categories partial template
+- A tags/categories list page template from [Xmin](https://github.com/yihui/hugo-xmin)
-- All tags are links too
 - Seperate list templates for posts and projects
+- All tags/categories are links

 A live demo is available [here](https://natedayta.com).